-The Walter E. Washington Convention Center employs such green initiatives as 100 percent SCA post-consumer paper disposables; Green Seal-certified Cojo foam hand soap in all restrooms; 30 percent post-consumer, acid-free paper in all copy rooms; and the use of Ecolab, an environmentally preferred vendor that provides cleaning and sanitizing products to food-service and housekeeping-service partners.
-Nationals Park is the nation’s first major professional stadium to become LEED Silver-certified by the U.S. Green Building Council.
+The Walter E. Washington Convention Center uses 100 percent SCA post-consumer paper disposables; Green Seal-certified Cojo foam hand soap in all restrooms; 30 percent post-consumer, acid-free paper in all copy rooms; and Ecolab, an environmentally preferred vendor that provides cleaning and sanitizing products to food-service and housekeeping-service partners.
+Nationals Park is the first major professional U.S. stadium to become LEED Silver-certified by the U.S. Green Building Council.
 The project incorporates a variety of sustainable design elements.
-Other venues with “green” meeting packages include the Ronald Reagan Building and International Trade Center, the Willard InterContinental Washington and Kimpton Hotels all offer green meeting packages.
+The Ronald Reagan Building and International Trade Center, the Willard InterContinental Washington and Kimpton Hotels all offer green meeting packages.

 The 145-room/suite Hay-Adams hotel, across from the White House, plays host to myriad historic figures and political powerhouses.
 Its 14 meeting rooms can hold from eight to 340 attendees.
 The Capital Hilton, formerly the Statler Hotel, is two blocks from the White House.
 It has 554 rooms and 30,000 square feet of meeting space.
-The LEED-registered Salamander Resort and Spa in the historic village of Middleburg, Va., is targeted to open in August 2013.
-It’s set on a 340-acre estate and just a half-hour from Dulles International (IAD)and Winchester Regional (WGO) airports, in the heart of Virginia’s horse and wine country.
-Amenities will include 168 guest rooms/suites, 11,000 square feet of indoor function space, outdoor event areas, an equestrian center and a full-service spa.
+The LEED-registered Salamander Resort and Spa in the historic village of Middleburg, Va., is set on a 340-acre estate 30 minutes from Dulles International and Winchester Regional (WGO) airports, in horse and wine country.
+Amenities include 168 guest rooms/suites, 11,000 square feet of indoor function space, outdoor event areas, an equestrian center and a full-service spa.